Scottish Society of Physicians Grants and Fellowships

 The Scottish Society of Physicians offers small research grants up to the value of £5000.
 Preference is given to preliminary pump priming studies or quality improvement work, patient-related projects and in particular, applications from early career investigators.

 Applicants must be based in Scotland and membership of the society will be required to take up an award.
 Applicants must be employed by either the NHS or a University.
 Applications must be relevant to a medical specialty and to the health of people living in Scotland.
+Successful applicants will be expected to submit a report of work achieved to the Society Secretary.

 Applications must use the application form template.